getlipa/wild/README.md

 *Caution: The library does not encrypt the data itself.
 It expects to retrieve the data in an already encrypted form.*

 ## Crow
-Crows are known for their love to collect stuff.
+The crow are know for their love to collect staff.
-The library allows to register for and list withdraw collect offers (e.g. Lightning Address).
+The library allows to register for and list collect offers.